locationtech/geomesa/docs/user/cassandra/commandline_tools.rst

   GeoMesa will append a row to the "catalog" table, and also create an additional table for the new data.
 - The ``name-space`` parameter can be anything you want.
 (It is used by GeoTools to provide a name space for your feature types.)
 - The ``converter`` and ``spec`` parameters refer to a specific file located at ``conf/application.conf`` within the ``GEOMESA_CASSANDRA_HOME`` directory.
-This file contains specifications for "converters" and "sfts" (SimpleFeatureTypes).
+This file contains specifications for "converters" and "sfts" (SimpleFeatureTypes) parsed by the :doc:`/user/convert` library.
   In this specific example it only contains one of each: a converter and a SimpleFeatureType which are both called "example_csv".
 The converter specifies how a raw data file should be parsed.
 For example, the converter specifies that the fourth column of the input file should be converted to a date using a specific date format.
 The SimpleFeatureType part specifies how the parsed data should be used to create a SimpleFeatureType.
-For example, this file specifies that the SimpleFeatureType's first attribute should be one called "name".
+For example, this files specifies that the SimpleFeatureType's first attribute should be one called "name".
 GeoMesa uses these specifications to ingest the data from the external data file into the Cassandra database.
+(For more information on converters see :doc:`/user/convert`.)

   GeoMesa automatically finds the ``conf/application.conf`` file based on its name and location.
 You can add additional converters and SFT specifications to it as needed for ingesting other datasets.
 In addition, you can also